Wacky-Mole/WackysDatabase/Thunderstore/README.md

 - `cSExtensionDataList` (cSExtensionData) The crafting station extensions data of the piece.
 LIST
 - `contData` (ContainerData): The container data of the piece.
 - `smelterData` (SmelterData): The smelter data of the piece.
 - `build` (List<string>): The list of requirement items for the piece.
+If build is missing from a piece YAML -> original costs are preserved.
+If build is present and empty (build: []) -> piece becomes no-cost.

 build: requirements to build: Item:amount:amountPerLevel:refundable,

+If `build` is omitted entirely, WackyDB keeps the piece's original vanilla/modded requirements.

-To make something free. build:
+To make something free, set an explicit empty list:

+build: []

+You can also force a zero-cost requirement line:
 - Wood:0:0:True

 ### ComfortData